aws-samples/eks-blueprints-for-proton/README.md

 > Note: in this example we are updating both the template and an input parameter in that template.
 In general these can be orthogonal processes.
 That is, you can update the template functionalities without necessarily exposing the user new or different parameters, or you can update input parameters without having to update a template.
 Also remeber that this EKS Blueprint template is only provided as part of a demonstration tutorial.
 If you are deep into Terraform and EKS/Kubernetes you can build a template that better fits your own needs.
 Refer to the [EKS Blueprints repo](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/docs/getting-started.md) for all the options available.

-A good way to make the deployment fail and WATCH the NOTIFY PROTON job not kicking in: use `/Admin/mreferre-Isengard` as the user-name to add as an admin in the environment deployment workflow.
-This will cause the apply to fail with: failed creating IAM Role (efe5-aws001-preprod-dev-platform-team-Access): MalformedPolicyDocument: Invalid principal in policy: "AWS":"arn:aws:iam::***:user/Admin/mreferre-Isengard"

-User is required.
-Do we make it optional (for real) or do we make it mandatory?
-Optional would be better IMO.

-The fact that the cluster disappears immediately from Proton is an issue